- General Information

 For federal tax purposes, the U.S. Armed Forces includes officers and enlisted personnel in all regular and reserve units controlled by the Secretaries of Defense, the Army, Navy and Air Force.
 The Coast Guard is also included, but not the U.S. Merchant Marine or the American Red Cross.
 However, these and other support personnel may qualify for certain tax deadline extensions because of their service in a combat zone.

 See the IRS Web Site for additional federal tax information regarding members of the U.S. Armed Forces.

 The Soldiers and Sailors Civil Relief Act (SSCRA) provides service members with additional tax relief including extensions while they are deployed to a combat zone or overseas contingency operation.
-Utah follows federal guidelines qualifies for this tax relief and for how long.
+Utah follows federal qualification guidelines for this tax relief.
 See IRS publication 3 for information.
 Utah will put any payment agreements, collection activities, audits, and return filing requirements on hold for the duration of the deployment plus at least 180 days as provided by the IRS guidelines.

 You, your spouse, or your representative should contact the Tax Commission by e-mail at email@example.com if you will be serving in a combat zone or overseas contingency operation and need to request this tax relief.
 In the e-mail provide your name, stateside address, date of birth and date of deployment.
 Please do not include your social security number or any other confidential or classified information by e-mail.